jjzsilva9/jjzsilva9/README.md

 I'm interested in graphics and AI!

 I'm currently working on:
-- Computer Graphics with OpenGL and Unreal Engine 5
+- Computer Graphics with OpenGL
+- Developing a racing game in Unreal Engine 5
 - A multiplayer VR game in Unity
 - Real-time Animation in UE5